-Summertime home gardens often produce more fruit and vegetables than we know what to do with.
-While tomatoes are great for canning or making homemade marinara, I often get asked what other easy recipes can help use all the extra ripe tomatoes.
+Summertime home gardens often produce more fruit and vegetables, and my friend run out of recipe ideas.
+While tomatoes are great for canning or making homemade marinara, I frequently get asked what other easy recipes can help use all the extra ripe tomatoes.

-The answer is homemade heirloom tomato jam and it is the perfect topper to all kinds of dishes.
+The answer is homemade Heirloom Tomato Jam, and it is the perfect topper for all kinds of dishes.
 The process for making tomato jam is similar to that used in making berry jams.
 Tomato jam makes a great savory/sweet condiment.
-It is excellent on crostini with whipped bleu or goat cheese and cream cheese, or as an appetizer drizzle with a balsamic syrup and a chiffonade of fresh basil leaves.
-If you don’t have home grown heirloom tomatoes, purchase some Roma or plum tomatoes to make the jam.
+It is excellent on crostini with whipped bleu or goat cheese and cream cheese or as an appetizer drizzled with a balsamic syrup and a chiffonade of fresh basil leaves.
+If you don’t have homegrown heirloom tomatoes, purchase some Roma or plum tomatoes to make the jam.

 Heirloom Tomato Jam

 - heavy sauce pot

 - 3 lbs. tomato, heirloom or Roma, chopped

 - You can peel the tomatoes if you wish, but I don't find it necessary.
 In any event, chop the tomato into medium chunks.

 - Add all of the chopped tomatoes to a large pot and add the rest of the seasoning.
 Cover and let the tomatoes macerate for about 30 minutes to allow enough juice to extract and begin the cooking process.